MethodsOfMachineLearning/entropy-search/README.md

 Demo Experiment
 ---------------

-An example script can be found in ExampleSetup.m, it tries to find an optimum for the Rosenbrock function and plots the resulting Gaussian process afterwards.
+An example script can be found in `ExampleSetup.m`, it tries to find an optimum for the Rosenbrock function and plots the resulting Gaussian process afterwards.

 Compiling
 ---------

 Part by part, the code of Entropy Search will be replaced by cpp/mex implementations to achieve a considerable speedup.
-The Matlab version of the replaced code resides in the `util` subdirectory, while the C++ implementation is in `cpp`.
+The Matlab version of the replaced code resides in the `util` subdirectory, while the c++ implementation is in `cpp`.
 To compile, run the script `compile_utilities.m`.
 The mex-files take precendence over the Matlab implementation.

 Copyright